An article detailing canon and non-canon Alfred Alfer

 - Crossover: Labby appears from Where the Dead Go to Die, playing a major role in Alfred's torment.

-- Darker and Edgier: Not that it wasn't already, but the audacity and sexual violence has been shot Up to Eleven.
+- Darker and Edgier: Not that it wasn't already, but the audacity and sexual violence has been shot up.

 - Does This Remind You of Anything?: Emily has stated that Alfred dragging the body bag home is reminiscent of a dog carrying a trophy home to his master.